MrBrunotte/Vacation-Explorer/readme.md

 #### Recommendations

-There are three catagories of recommendations
+There are three catagories of recommendations:

 1) Where to stay?
 2) Where to eat?
 3) What to do?

 #### Back to top link